Weech4theStars/codeu_coding_assessment_2017/README.md

   "name": { "first":"sam", "last":"doe" }
 ~~~~

-It should be noted that between the brances, commas, or colons can be any
+It should be noted that between the braces, commas, or colons can be any
 number of whitespace characters.

 ## What do I need to do?